EUDR – European Deforestation Regulation

 • Can you trace your procured commodities back to the area of production?

-• Do you know if the production was compliant with all the legislation of the country of production?
+• Do you know if the production was and is compliant with all the legislation of the country of production?

-• For certain commodities or products, can you substantiate that their production has not contributed to deforestation or forest degradation?
+• For relevant commodities or products, can you substantiate that their production has not contributed to deforestation or forest degradation?

 • What steps are necessary to meet the EUDR requirements?